Emma P. Ewing papers

 Collection is open for research.

 Some material in this collection are in the public domain, while other material copyrights are held by Purdue University.
 Consult with Purdue University Archives and Special Collections prior to reproduction of materials.

 Emma Ewing was born in Broome County, New York in 1838.
 Emma married W.P.
 Ewing in 1863.
 After the Civil War, Emma gained national recognition as a cooking instructor and became known as "the woman who would have taught America to make good bread if America could have been taught."
 Emma authored several books, including titles such as Cooking and Castle-building (1880), Soup and Soup-making (1882), and A Text-book of Cookery, for Use in Schools (1899), among others.
 In 1882, she established the Chicago School of Cookery.
 Emma went to Iowa State University in 1884 as the leader of the Domestic Economy Department.
-She left in 1887 to teach at Purdue University.
+She left in 1887 to head the newly formed Department of Domestic Economy at Purdue University.
 By 1891, Emma had left Purdue and was involved as both the dean of the Chautauqua Assembly in New York and as a traveling lecturer.
 In 1892, she formed the Housekeepers’ National League to improve training in the domestic sciences.
 In addition, she also founded the Model Home School of Household Economics in 1898, which was affiliated with Marietta College in Ohio.